a-hannah-seo/hannah-seo/index.md

       Her journalism can be found in The Atlantic, Vox, Scientific American, The Guardian, and Catapult (RIP), among others.
 Common topics of interest include neuroscience/psychology, ocean ecology, the intersection of climate and mental health, and social science.
     </p>
     <p>
-      She immerses herself in crafting essays and poetry.
-Her works have been featured in The New Limestone Review, Portland Review, Barzakh Magazine, and The Broadkill Review, and more.
-She is currently working toward her first collection on the heels of a year in the Brooklyn Poets Mentorship Program.
+      When not reporting, she immerses herself in crafting essays and poetry.
+Her works have been featured in publications like The New Limestone Review, Portland Review, Barzakh Magazine, and The Broadkill Review.
+Currently, she is working on her first collection after her time in the Brooklyn Poets Mentorship Program.
     </p>
     <p>
-      She is available for writing, editing, and fact-checking. <a href="/contact"><u>Get in touch</u></a>.
+      Hannah is available for writing, editing, and fact-checking. <a href="/contact"><u>Get in touch</u></a>.
     </p>
   </div>
 </div>